The CA Ambassador

 - The applicant must have been medically cleared for sports participation. [ one point ]

-- The applicant must have regularly participated in Cardiac Athletes international online forum discussions for a minimum of 2 years freely sharing their sports cardiology knowledge with others and encouraging all. [ two points ]
+- The applicant must have regularly participated in Cardiac Athletes international online forum discussions for 1 to 2 years, freely sharing their sports cardiology knowledge with others and encouraging all. [ two points ]

 - The applicant must have read and be familiar with all Cardiac Athletes website operating documents (Mission, Objectives, Terms, Policies, etc.) [ one point ]